IDCI-Consulting/IDCIGraphQLClientBundle/README.md

 Command
 -------

-You can select which cache you want purged by using
+You can select which cache you want purged by using:

 ```shell
 $ php bin/console cache:pool:clear cache.my_first_adapter